 The five audio files, one for each presenter and one for Samantha (who plays our stings) are imported into Audacity.
 Audacity is cross-platform audio editing software and we use it to align the audio tracks and top and tail them, but we don’t edit.
 This means you get to hear what we said exactly as we said it.
 Then we apply some filters to clean up the audio and to make our hot British accents sound even hotter.
 Finally we export a stereo flac file.

 We have created a utility, called podpublish which is licensed under the GPLv2 and written in Python. podpublish converts the mastered flac into Ogg, MP3 and H.264 video and also adds tags, show notes and covert art.
 Finally podpublish uploads the audio files to our server and posts the episode to this website. podpublish can upload video to YouTube and the plan for Season 09 was to upload every episode to the Ubuntu Podcast YouTube channel, but sadly YouTube hate us and banned our channel.
-Twice.
+Twice!
+Fortunately part way through Season 10 YouTube came to their senses and reinstated our YouTube channel.
+Thanks Dave!

 We’ve super charged WordPress with the Jetpack plugin to automate posting to Facebook, Google+ and Twitter .
 Jetpack also renders our Markdown show notes.
-We make use of IFTTT to automatically post new episodes to the Ubuntu Podcast sub-reddit, the Ubuntu sub-reddit and our Ubuntu Podcast notification channel on Telegram.
+We use Buffer to hand craft social posts for Twitter and Facebook.
+We also make use of IFTTT to automatically post new episodes to the Ubuntu Podcast sub-reddit, the Ubuntu sub-reddit and our Ubuntu Podcast notification channel on Telegram.

 A wise man once said, “if you don’t measure it, it’s not important”.
 Therefore we use GoAccess and (ironically) Public Radio Podcast Measurement Filter to analyse our webserver logs to check that we still have more listeners than Late Night Linux.